Hdoc1509/hrc/packages/input/docs/Textarea.md

 `fullWidth`

-Whether the input is full width, i.e., it takes up the full width of the parent.
+Whether the textarea is full width, i.e., it takes up the full width of the parent.

 Type: `boolean`